JRDPCN/rotter/README.md

     python3 rotter.py -c ROT13 -e "love you"

-You can change "-c ROT13" to anything between 1 & 100.
 To decrypt encrypted "love you" text enter this command

     python3 rotter.py -c ROT13 -d "ybir lbh"